 Vibe - South Press is in a newer and larger community space in SoKno on Chapman Highway built on locally sourced products, eco-friendly business practices and great hospitality.
 Some have described the aesthetic as “90s coffee shop meets 50s diner”.
 You’ll find second-hand furnishings, board games, puzzles, LGBTQ-friendly books (that can even be checked out through the Rainbow Library), and an eclectic vinyl collection.
 Expect to be “greeted with love and affirmation”!
 They welcome all people and cater to an alternative crowd: “The queer, punk, goth, artist, or any misfit could easily find themselves at home in the South Press space.”

-Roast - Their coffee is sourced from Knoxville Coffee Company, a small roaster based out of NoKno.
+Roast - Their coffee is sourced from Knoxville Coffee Company, a local roaster.
 It’s a family business headed up by a father and son duo that is soon to relocate to Sutherland Avenue.

 Visitor Recommendations - “SoKno is the best!
 We live here and love it.”
 Be sure to visit Ijams Nature Center, Suttree Landing Park, or Fort Dickerson which is just up the street.
 “There’s so much to see and do in South Knox – you’ll want to visit as often as you can!”